 One other feature: Elite Plus can be renewed at maturity.
 Regular Pay policyholders with no riders attached (no ROP, no WOP CI, no Spouse Cover) can renew the plan with fresh underwriting at original entry age rates.
 This applies up to five extensions.

-Elite Plus does support riders: the Critical Illness (Health Plus) rider covering 60 conditions, Waiver of Premium on CI, Income Benefit on Accidental Disability, and Protect Plus.
+Elite Plus does support riders: the Critical Illness (Health Plus) rider covering 60 conditions, waiver of premium on CI, Income Benefit on Accidental Disability, and Protect Plus.
 What Elite Plus doesn’t offer are the wellness benefits and Child Education Income Benefit that Supreme Plus added in January 2026.

 Click 2 Protect Ultimate: strict underwriting, clean structure

 Ultimate (101N179V01) is a term plan with a cap: maximum sum assured is ₹3 crore.
 Entry is available between 18 and 50 years.
-It accepts buyers in the ₹1 crore to ₹3 crore range and, according to the Joinditto review of this plan, uses binary underwriting: policies are either approved at standard rates or declined.
+It accepts buyers in the ₹1 crore to ₹3 crore range and, according to the Ditto review of this plan, uses binary underwriting: policies are either approved at standard rates or declined.
 There are no loaded premiums for buyers with minor health complications.
 This makes the underwriting outcome predictable, but means some buyers who would be accepted with a loading under other plans might be outright declined here.

 Ultimate has no riders.
 No critical illness rider, no waiver of premium, no spouse cover.
 The plan is structured as clean protection without add-ons.
 If riders matter to you, this is not your plan.

-The Smart Exit Benefit is available here as well: after 25 policy years (minimum 31-year term required), 100% of base premiums paid are returned on exit.
-The death benefit payout can be structured as installments (monthly, quarterly, half-yearly, or annual) over 5 to 15 years.
-Nominees can convert installments to a lump sum at any point during the payout period.
+The Smart Exit Benefit is available here as well.
+After 25 policy years (minimum 31-year term required), 100% of base premiums paid are returned on exit.
+The death benefit payout can be structured as installments (monthly, quarterly, half-yearly, or annual) over 5 to 15 years. nominees can convert installments to a lump sum at any point during the payout period.

 Verified premium data